In August 2020, Appalachian State University welcomed 20,023 students, a landmark enrollment for the university.

-The Office of Online & Transfer Services provides the knowledge and resources necessary to empower students through their Appalachian journey by advocating and collaborating to build the bridges necessary for student transition, integration, and success.
+Transfer Admissions & Engagement provides the knowledge and resources necessary to empower students through their Appalachian journey by advocating and collaborating to build the bridges necessary for student transition, integration, and success.

 Explore the many types of financial aid available at Appalachian.
 If you're interested in financial aid, submit the Free Application for Federal Student Aid (FAFSA).
 Under the Office fo Student Financial aid, University Scholarships works with the Appalachian community to coordinate the recruitment, selection, and award processes for the dispersal of scholarship monies to support new and current students’ educational goals.

 The Office of the Registrar supports the mission of Appalachian State University in many ways.
 Our office provides academic support services including student services and academic records management, degree and diploma processing, and student information systems management.
 We also provide information about registration, academic records, residency status, and degrees to you and your department, while protecting your privacy and the integrity of your records.